University of South Florida St. Petersburg: Pelican Hall

+Ibis Hall

 The university launched its 81,00 square foot University Student Center on September 6, 2012.
 The $21 million facility was partly financed with a special student fee passed by the Florida Legislature and supported by students who saw a need for a central gathering place at USFSP.
 The building, 200 Sixth Avenue South, opened August 25, 2012 when 200 residential students moved into rooms in the six-story residential tower.
 Besides student housing, the building also includes a dining hall called The Reef that is open to the public serving breakfast, lunch and dinner seven days a week.
 It offers the first full-service meal plans for USFSP.
 The center also includes an atrium lobby, wireless internet, laundry facilities, a student lounge, seating areas and two outdoor basketball courts.

 The 75-ft building was designed by Rowe Architects of Tampa and built by Creative Contractors of Clearwater.
 Among its architectural features is a 65-ft multi-colored glass-enclosed circular staircase for the residential tower, and an 8,000 sq. ft. curtain of glass along 6th Avenue South.
 The residential tower brings the total number of residential students to nearly 650, a record number in the university's history.
 Many of the rooms in the residential tower offer views of Tampa Bay and the downtown St. Petersburg skyline.

+On January 15th, 2020, Regional Chancellor Martin Tadlock announced the residences at the University Student Center would be renamed to Ibis Hall.

+Osprey Hall

+USF St Petersburg opened its third, 125,000 square-foot residence hall on August 17th, 2020.